-Apple Health and Google Fit are both vying to be your fitness platform of choice, and with the arrival of Android Wear 2.0 and the latest updates to the Apple Watch and iOS, both are much more refined experiences.
+Apple Health and Google Fit are both vying to be your fitness platform of choice, and with Android Wear 2.0 and streamlining updates to the Apple Watch and iOS, both are much more refined experiences.

-Apple Health works the same way, sucking in data from all those fitness apps and wearable companion apps on your iPhone and Watch - including Apple's own Watch workout app - and attempts to put the data in one, easy-to-read place.
+Apple Health works the same way, sucking in data from all those fitness apps, wearable companion apps on your iPhone and Watch - including Apple's own Watch workout app - and low energy Bluetooth devices and attempts to put the data in one, easy-to-read place.

 But what are the differences?
 And is Android or iOS the best for fitness fanatics?
 Let's compare.